biasmv/pv/doc/mol.rst

   :param includeAllResiduesAndAtoms: when true, residues and atoms contained in the chain are directly added as new :class:`pv.mol.ResidueView`, :class:`pv.mol.AtomView` instances.
 When set to false (the default), the new chain view is created with an empty list of residues.

   :returns: the newly created :class:`pv.mol.ChainView` instance

+.. function:: pv.mol.MolView.addAtom(atom)

+  Adds the given atom to the view.
+If the atom is already contained in the view, it is not added again.
+If an atom's residue or chain are not yet part of the view, they are added as well.

+  :param atom: the atom to add.
+Must either be a :class:`pv.mol.AtomView`, or :class:`pv.mol.Atom` instance.

+  :returns: the newly created :class:`pv.mol.AtomView` instance, or the existing atom if the atom was already contained in the view.

+.. function:: pv.mol.MolView.removeAtom(atom, removeEmptyResiduesAndChains)

+  Remove the given atom from the view.

+  :param atom: The atom to remove must either be a :class:`pv.mol.AtomView`, or :class:`pv.mol.Atom` instance.
+  :param removeEmptyResiduesAndChains: when true removes now-empty residues an chains from the view.
+When false, empty residues an chains remain in the view.

+  :returns: true if the atom was part of the view an was removed, false if not.

 .. function:: pv.mol.Mol.chain(name)